Resident Handbook - Quick Links

 Monday – Friday 9:00 am -5:00 pm

-A move-in inspection form is included with your Lease as Exhibit A. The purpose of the move-in inspection form is for you to document any issue at the property for which you do not wish to be held financially responsible at move-out.
-It is important to know that just because you listed an issue on the Exhibit does not mean it will be fixed or replaced, but it is documented.
+A move-in inspection report is included with your Lease.
+The purpose of the move-in inspection report is for you to document any issue at the property for which you do not wish to be held financially responsible at move-out.
+It is important to know that just because you listed an issue does not mean it will be fixed or replaced, but it is documented.

 Some day you will eventually move out of the property.
 It is important that during your residency, you care for your rental history and credit.
 Most likely, you will either rent again or purchase a home.
 In either case, you will need good rental references and a good credit report.
 Avoid late rent payments, care for the property, and move out properly.
 This will give PMI Georgia the opportunity to provide a good reference for you when you vacate the property.

-Rent is Due on the First, Late on the Second
+Rent is Due on the First, Late on the Third

 Rent is due on the first day of each month.
-Rent is late if received on or after the second.
-If we receive your rent payment after the third day of the month, you must include a late fee equal to $100.
+Rent is late if received on or after the third.
+If we receive your rent payment after the third day of the month, you must include a late fee according to your lease.
 Please note that it does not matter what date the check was mailed: rent is considered paid when we receive it not when you mail it.
-We suggest either using our electronic payment service or mailing your check several business days early to insure that we receive your payment on time.
+We suggest either using our electronic payment service or mailing your check several business days early to ensure that we receive your payment on time.

-PMI Georgia offers 3 ways to pay rent: By electronic check, by mail or by using our drop box:
+PMI Georgia offers 3 ways to pay rent: By Portal, by mail or by using our drop box:

 Payment by Mail